gitter-lab/pria_lifechem/pria_lifechem/models/README.md

 ## Tester

-`test_demo.py` is used for a quick test on sampled dataset.
+`test_demo.py` is used for a quick test on sample dataset.